2023 Fellowship Application - Due February 15, 2023

-The Climate Assessment for the Southwest (CLIMAS) program is accepting applications for the 2018 Environment & Society Graduate Fellows Program (formerly the Climate & Society Graduate Fellows Program).
-The Fellows Program is designed to provide support for currently enrolled University of Arizona graduate students from any degree-granting program whose work is focused on the nexus of environmental research and decision making.
-In 2018, up to four fellowships in the amount of $4,750 each will be awarded to selected applicants for projects occurring between January–December 2018.
-The Environment & Society Fellows Program is supported by the University of Arizona Office of Research, Development, & Innovation and CLIMAS.
+The Climate Assessment for the Southwest (CLIMAS) program is currently accepting applications for the 2023 Environment & Society Graduate Fellows Program.
+This fellowship supports University of Arizona graduate students from any degree-granting program whose work is focused on collaborative environmental research.
+Up to four fellowships of $4,750 each will be awarded for projects occurring between April 2023–March 2024.
+The Environment & Society Fellows Program is made possible by CLIMAS, the University of Arizona Office of Research, Innovation, & Impact, and the Arizona Institute for Resilience.

 Applicants must be: